Rhett Butler is the Founder and CEO of Mongabay, a leading nonprofit media organization dedicated to environmental journalism.

 And then the last one I would call out would be the degradation of the information ecosystem.
 So I think we're all aware of this, but a lot of people these days are struggling to distinguish between reliable and unreliable information.
 So in other words, what's real and what's not real.

-[30:58] Rhett: Yeah, well, I guess I would say is (that) I've never tried to build something where people aren't working remotely, so maybe that's helpful.
+[31:11] Rhett: Well, I guess I would say is (that) I've never tried to build something where people aren't working remotely, so maybe that's helpful.

 And part of it really begins at the beginning, which is you really had to look for people who would fit well in an organization where you didn't meet in person.
 So thinking about are people motivated to work independently?
 Are they good communicators?
 So some basic building blocks like that.